emmyoop/changie_bot/README.md

 #### Required inputs

 - `GITHUB_TOKEN`: If you expect the resulting commit to add a changelog should retrigger workflows, you will need to use a Personal Access Token for the bot to commit the file.
 When using the GITHUB_TOKEN, the resulting commit will not trigger another GitHub Actions Workflow run.
 This is due to limitations set by GitHub.
 See [the docs](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow).
-- `commit_author`: Author of the commit for the changelog file.
-Author expected in the format "Lorem J. Ipsum <lorem@example.com>"
+- `commit_author_name`: Author namw of the commit for the changelog file.
+- `commit_author_email`: Email of the author of the commit for the changelog file.
 - `changie_kind`: Type of changelog file  # TODO: how does changie define this?
 - `label`: GitHub label to trigger off